There are three kinds of lies: lies, damned lies, and prophecy.

 Kim knows she isn't ready for this.
 But if she wants to save Julian -- and herself -- she'll have to prove her own prophecies wrong.

-Lies and Prophecy is on sale!
+Lies and Prophecy is now an audiobook as well!
 See below for ordering links.

 There will be a print on demand version available in the near future.